yuyang339/cs140e-21spr/labs/1-gpio/README.md

       assumed it running locally, controlling its own device and made it transparently control a remote device (or even many).

-      Among other examples this trick (on a much grander scale) is how virtual machines work.
+      Among other examples this trick (on a much grander scale) is similar in spirit to how virtual machines such as VMWare work.

    2. You can view this single wire as a very primitive network or bus.
       On = sending a 1 bit.
 Off = sending a 0.
 And, if we can send 0